Deformation quantization and perverse sheaves: Introduction

 \subsection{Fukaya categories}

 Consider, as before, a holomorphic contact manifold $Y$ with a symplectization $\tilde{Y}\rightarrow Y$.
 In particular, $\tilde{Y}$ is a real exact symplectic manifold.
 If we assume that it is Weinstein, then Ganatra, Pardon and Shende \cite{GPS} identify $\mush_{\tilde{Y}}$ with the ind-completion of the wrapped Fukaya category of $\tilde{Y}$.
-In particular, in this case the left-hand side of \cref{mainthm:microsheaves} may be rewritten in terms of FLoer homology.
+In particular, in this case the left-hand side of \cref{mainthm:microsheaves} may be rewritten in terms of Floer homology.
 Via the microlocal Riemann--Hilbert correspondence, this relates the sheaf of $\infty$-categories $\sfDRH_S$ on a (non-exact) holomorphic symplectic manifold $S$ constructed in \cref{mainthm:category} to Floer theory in the symplectization $\tilde{Y}$ of a local contactification $Y\rightarrow S$.

-The relationship between the sheaf of $\infty$-categories $\sfDRH_S$ and Lagrangian Floer theory in $S$ is more subtle, see the discussion in \cite[Section B.2]{DoanRezchikov} and \cite[Section 6.3]{KontsevichSoibelman}.
+The relationship between the sheaf of $\infty$-categories $\sfDRH_S$ and Lagrangian Floer theory in $S$ (as opposed to in a contactification $Y$ or its exact symplectization $\widetilde{Y}$, say) is more subtle, see the discussion in \cite[Section B.2]{DoanRezchikov} and \cite[Section 6.3]{KontsevichSoibelman}.
 In this direction, let us mention the locality results for holomorphic Floer theory established by Solomon and Verbitsky in \cite{SolomonVerbitsky} as well as a relationship between Lagrangian Floer theory in $S$ and that on the symplectization of a real contactification established by Kuwagaki, Petr and Shende in \cite{KuwagakiPetrShende}.